-Cambodia has two seasons.
-The rainy season runs from May to October, when there is often a heavy rain shower in the afternoon.
-This is also the hurricane season, so it is best to visit Vietnam from November to April.
-It is best to visit Cambodia from December to April.
+Laos has two seasons.
+The rainy season runs from May to October and the dry season from November to April.
+It is best to visit Laos in the first part of the dry season, November to January, because then the temperature is a bit cooler.
 The temperature is tropically warm all year round and fluctuates from just below to above 30 degrees.
 In high altitude areas it is logically a bit fresher and especially in the evening it may be necessary to put on a jacket or coat.
 More information about the weather can be found here.